buflix/api-mapping-layer-gen/README.md

 ### Supported output formats

+* PHP
-* Plain
+    * Native
         * creates `GeneratedEntites` which contain all generated functionality expected of a mapping layer
         * creates `Entities` which extend the `GeneratedEntities` and can be used to store additional functionality
         * uses native PHP arrays rather than collection classes like

 ## License